-What Can a Handyman Do in Hammond, Indiana?
+What Can a Handyman Do Without a License in Hammond, Indiana?

 Indiana does not issue a statewide "general contractor" license for typical handyman/general remodeling work; contractor licensing is primarily handled at the local (city/county) level plus statewide licensing for certain skilled trades (notably plumbing).
 In Hammond (Lake County), you should expect (1) a Hammond contractor/handyman registration and (2) permits for many building/mechanical/electrical/plumbing scopes—even if you are otherwise a "handyman."
 There is no broadly recognized Indiana statewide "handyman exemption" dollar threshold; instead, limits usually come from local ordinances and from the rule that regulated trades require the proper license/permit.